-To assess pedagogical qualifications, we require an updated teaching portfolio from applicants at the assistant professor level and above.
-The teaching portfolio serves as the basis of the assessment committee's evaluation of the applicant's qualification regarding research-based teaching.
-It must include a complete list of the applicant's previous teaching activities, clearly specifying the applicant's role in these activities.
-We also expect applicants to include student evaluations from all courses within the last three years, and we encourage them to provide references as to study management contacts at previous employers.
-Furthermore, the teaching portfolio should include descriptions of the applicant's teaching philosophy, experience with course development and/or study programme management, as well as their teaching experience at different educational levels (bachelor, master, PhD, professional programmes).
-Applicants are also encouraged to document their general contribution to teaching programmes, including their experience and/or ability to engage in student life through, for example, participation in extra-curricular activities, events, fairs, high school presentations, or study trips.
+To assess pedagogical qualifications, we require an updated teaching portfolio (from the assistant professor level and above).
+The teaching portfolio is the basis of the assessment committee's evaluation of whether the candidate is qualified regarding research-based teaching.
+The teaching portfolio must include a complete list of the applicants' previous teaching activities clearly specifying the applicant's role in these activities.
+We also expect applicants to include student evaluations from all courses within the last three years, and we encourage applicants to provide references on contact persons from the study management from previous employers.
+Furthermore, the teaching portfolio should include descriptions of the applicant's teaching philosophy, experience with course development and/or study program management as well as the applicant's experience with teaching within different educational levels (bachelor, master, PhD, professional programs).
+Applicants are also encouraged to document their general contribution to teaching program, including their experience and/or ability to play a role in student life by, for example, contributing to extra-curricular activities, events, fairs, high school presentations, or study trips.